 Exploring themes of slavery and freedom, Mighty River combines contemporary classical techniques with spirituals which were introduced to Hull in 1871 by the Fisk Jubilee Singers – an African-American a cappella choir of ex-slaves.
 The piece, written for orchestra, takes its inspiration from William Wilberforce the English politician, philanthropist and leader of the movement to abolish the slave trade who was, very fittingly, a native of Hull.
 Errollyn Wallen is at ease both as a singer-songwriter of pop-influenced songs and a composer of contemporary new music.
-She describes her own Ensemble X with the motto, ‘We don’t break down barriers in music…we don’t see any.’
+She describes her own Orchestra X with the motto, ‘We don’t break down barriers in music…we don’t see any.’

 This 15-minute piece will be performed twice, with a short Q&A session with the composer between the performances.